 - Have an emergency contact list with important phone numbers, such as your nominated support person, emergency services, and a GP.

 What to do if you have COVID-19

 If you have COVID-19, please stay home if you have COVID-19 until your symptoms have resolved to protect our community.
 This could take up to 10 days or more and a minimum of 5 day is a good guide.

 You can recover from COVID-19 at home if your symptoms are mild.

 - Manage your symptoms with rest and pain relief.
-Remember to check if you are eligible for antiviral treatment.
+Remember to check with your doctor if you are eligible for antiviral treatment.

-- Don’t forget to tell your close contacts.
+- Don’t forget to tell anyone you have had close contact with that you have COVID.
 You’re most infectious 2 days before symptoms start.